IAmSorryDave/UvCorny/README.md

 ## Quickstart

 Clone this template and work with UV out of the ( alpine ) box.
+Creating a Codespace will automatically set up your project with UV.

 ### Default Build Arguments